-From time to time the Company may be involved in material litigation.
+From time to time and in the normal course of business the Company may be involved in material litigation.
 There can be no assurance that any litigation in which the Company may become involved in the future will not have a material adverse effect on the Company's business, financial condition or results of operations.